testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/datefunctions-function-type.md

 - Allows you to generate dates up to a specified number of days in the future from a given reference date.
 - Simulating future interactions or events based on a specific starting point, such as upcoming meetings or planned activities, is useful.

-Here's a comprehensive example using the provided code template.
-The examples for all DateFunctions are presented in a tabular format:

 <style>
   .example-container {
     border: 1px solid #ccc;